 Today, Doug and Julie are still in the process of finishing out their custom timber frame home.
 Their interior spaces have only minor trim work to complete, and the final exterior landscaping and porch installations are underway.

 “I am doing all the custom work myself, so it has been a slower process than if we had hired someone, but it is a process I am happy to go through!” said Doug.

 By choosing to continue building the home on their own, Doug and Julie were able to incorporate finish elements that are completely unique.
 For example, all of their interior doors are crafted from cherry wood that was salvaged from their own farmland.

 “Julie and I have really put our hearts and souls into this,” Doug said.
 “It’s been a great, rewarding journey, and everyone that comes by our home is just amazed at its design and unique look and feel.”

-For photos of Doug and Julie’s DIY home progression, stay tuned to Riverbend’s Facebook Page.
+For photos of Doug and Julie’s Do-It-Yourself home progression, visit Riverbend’s Facebook Page.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us